 The Lot is without doubt among France’s most scenic river valleys.
 The river begins high in the Cévennes and carves out a dramatic, looping course through steep-sided gorges in its slow descent to the Garonne.

-The valley may be wider here than in the mountains, but the sharp valley sides are no less pronounced.
-You’ll circuit meanders full of vines and cross the river countless times on the long, languid 170km route.
-It’s almost entirely on-road, but traffic levels are very low, making it a suitable route for a less experienced cyclist.
+As you proceed downstream, the valley widens from the narrow mountain cleft, but the sharp sides are no less pronounced.
+You’ll circuit meanders full of vines and cross the river countless times on the long, languid route.
+Downstream of Cahors, in particular, traffic levels are very low, making it a suitable holiday for a less experienced cyclist.